Navigated to

 Ready-made description of Umeå University

-Many calls require a brief description of your institution.
-You can use the following text in your application.
+Many EU calls require a brief description of your host institution.
+You can use the text below as a basis for your application.

 Presentation of Umeå University in English